 MARCH: OKC ZOO’S EDUCATION PROGRAMS

-For additional information about these and other programs, call Education at (405) 425-0218 or visit www.okczoo.org.
+For additional information about these and other programs, contact the Zoo’s Education department at (405) 425-0218 or visit www.okczoo.org.

-There’s a wild world waiting to be discovered at the Oklahoma City Zoo, all that’s missing is you!
-Located at the crossroads of I-44 and I-35, the Zoo is a proud member of the Association of Zoos and Aquariums, the American Alliance of Museums, Oklahoma City’s Adventure District and an Adventure Road partner.
-Hours of operation are 9 a.m. to 5 p.m. daily.
+The Oklahoma City Zoo and Botanical Garden is open daily from 9 a.m. to 5 p.m.
+Advance tickets are required for all guests and ZOOfriends members and can be purchased at www.okczoo.org/tickets.
+Zoo tickets are limited each day to maintain social distancing among guests.
+Located at the crossroads of I-44 and I-35, the OKC Zoo is a proud member of the Association of Zoos and Aquariums, the American Alliance of Museums, Oklahoma City’s Adventure District and an Adventure Road partner.
 Regular admission is $12 for adults and $9 for children ages 3-11 and seniors ages 65 and over.
 Children two and under are admitted free.
-Stay up-to-date with the Zoo on Facebook, Twitter and Instagram and by visiting Our Stories.
-Zoo fans can support the OKC Zoo by becoming Oklahoma Zoological Society members at ZOOfriends.org or in-person at the Zoo!
-To learn more about these and other happenings, call (405) 424-3344 or visit okczoo.org.
+Stay connected with the Zoo on Facebook, Twitter, Instagram and TikTok, and by visiting our blog stories.
+Zoo fans can support the OKC Zoo by becoming a ZOOfriends member.
+Starting at $45, memberships can be purchased at ZOOfriends.org and provide access to the OKC Zoo for an entire year plus, additional benefits and discounts.
+To learn more about Zoo happenings, call (405) 424-3344 or visit okczoo.org.